PiwkoO/stats-preview-card-component/README.md

 ### What I learned

-I learned how to connect image with background color to create overlay on this image without the necessity of using pseudo-elements.
+I learned how to connect images with a background color to create an overlay on this image without the necessity of using pseudo-elements.

 To see how you can add code snippets, see below: